-STATUS: This erratum will be fixed in a future BIOS revision.
+STATUS: This erratum was fixed in BIOS revision 4N4XL0X0.86A.0016.P06.

 5. Advanced Power Management May Suspend System During CD-ROM Playback

 PROBLEM: ATAPI devices (such as CD-ROM and DVD drives) do not reset the inactivity timer that is used by Advanced Power Management to determine when to place the system into suspend mode.